 With their motto “Good people make a good town,” New Cumberland stands as a pleasant, close-knit residential community of about 1,100 people.
 Its residents boast possession of one of West Virginia’s most beautiful state parks, Tomlinson Run, providing a wide range of recreational opportunities in a spectacular natural landscape buried deep in the West Virginia hills.

 Forged by steel, the city of Weirton combines the warmth, security and camaraderie inherent in a small town with cultural, educational and economic benefits of a metropolitan area.
 Often described as a “melting pot,” Weirton’s ethnic diversity provides a cultural variety second to none.
 Consistently rated as one of the safest cities in the United States with a reasonable cost of living, Weirton borders bot the Ohio River and the Pennsylvania border, offering a curious blend of major industry, tourist attractions and recreational opportunities.

-Proud of its new Panhandle Trail winding through the lowest foothills of the Allegheny Mountains, the cozy community of Colliers is idyllic for families seeking a quiet, peaceful and secluded way of life.
-Colliers Primary School is one of the four Brooke County schools recognized as a West Virginia “School of Excellence.”
+Proud of their rail trail, the Panhandle Trail, winding through the lowest foothills of the Allegheny Mountains, the cozy community of Colliers is idyllic for families seeking a quiet, peaceful and secluded way of life.

 The riverside community of Follansbee possesses that rock-solid “Hometown Feeling.”
 With the entrance of the town from the north cut right out of the Allegheny foothills, Follansbee welcomes you!
 Major industry borders the Ohio River in a town with stately homes and safe, desirable neighborhoods.